AshFoster/rps-lizard-spock/README.md

 The idea is to keep the site all on one page, but to have a couple of sections - a main menu section and main area section - which are never visible at the same time.
 The site loads with the main menu section visible, which dissapears once a game has been selected; the main area section then being visible instead.

-Both sections have a heading saying Rock Paper Scissors... ...Lizard Spock.
+Both sections have headings above them, the main menu section saying Rock Paper Scissors Lizard Spock, and the main area section saying either Rock Paper Scissors or Lizard Spock depending on which game is being played.

 The main menu section has two buttons: one for classic and the other for lizard spock, and also a toggle button to choose between easy or hard difficulties.

 The main area section contains the following:
-- After turn message - to state the outcome after each turn.
+- After turn message - stating the outcome after each turn.
-- A game animation area to contain images of the player's and computer's hands.
+- A game animation area containing images of the player's and computer's hands.
 - A score area to keep track of the score.
-- An icon area used by the user to select their hand.
+- An icon area used by the player to select their hand.
-- A button area containing two button: one to show the rules and the other to quit the game.
+- A button area containing two buttons: one to show the rules and the other to quit the game.

 Originally the plan was to show the rules in a footer section at the bottom of the game screen.
 This can be seen in the [wireframes](#wireframes)) below.
 This idea was discarded during the development process in order to allow for more screen space for the game itself.